Florida Property Insurance Market

 For the chart below, the blue line shows the one-year loss reserve development, and the orange line shows the two-year loss reserve development.

-Data as of December 31, 2023.
+Data as of July 2026.
 Data is from statutory financial statements submitted to the National Association of Insurance Commissioners and from Quarterly Supplemental Reporting.
 Citizens Property Insurance Corporation is included.

 Authorized Insurer Financials